Whether this is your first, tenth or hundredth holiday dinner, here are our top 10 tips for your Thanksgiving turkey:

-2. For crisper skin, unwrap the turkey the day before roasting and leave it uncovered in the refrigerator overnight.
+2. For crisper skin, unwrap the turkey the day before Thanksgiving, and leave it uncovered in the refrigerator overnight.

-8. Tent the bird with foil and let rest for about 25 minutes before carving.
-If you need more time to make gravy, heat up side dishes, etc., you can let the turkey set for up to an hour without losing too much heat.
+9. Once your bird is done, tent it loosely with foil and let it rest about half an hour before carving.
+If you need more time to prep gravy and sides, you can let it rest for up to an hour without losing too much heat.

 Browse our best turkey recipes to find the perfect bird for your Thanksgiving feast.